-The builds of the two new primary schools in Scartho and Waltham are progressing with the planned 12 place resource specialist provisions.
+Performance RAG : Amber Finance RAG : Red Overview of priorities & achievements this quarter: CAPITAL BUILD: The builds of the two new primary schools in Scartho and Waltham are progressing with the planned 12 place resource specialist provisions.
 Several mainstream settings have now committed to the development of RSPs and have progressed to the recruitment stage in addition to the SEND team entering into reviews for places.
 Additional activity has progressed to scoping satellite provisions for our special schools.
 This will reduce the need for children to have to travel out of area for specialist places, meaning children are educated and supported locally EARLY YEARS: The early years sufficiency team are working closely with colleagues and the job centre to promote early years as a career of choice (in the context of sufficiency issues).
 The current take up of EY entitlements is both higher than stat neighbours and national figures and there has been excellent take-up of the EY incentive fund, to encourage employees into the sector.

-SENDAP: The new revised iteration of the SENDAP Partnership Board is now fully embedded reinforcing the governance and oversight of SEND and AP, with the AP review now complete

-EHCP: Timeliness of EHCP assessments continues to be stable.
+SENDAP: The new revised iteration of the SENDAP Partnership Board is now fully embedded reinforcing the governance and oversight of SEND and AP, with the AP review now complete EHCP: Timeliness of EHCP assessments continues to be stable.
 The permanent EP leadership team have commenced a recruitment campaign for both trainee and qualified EP roles, supported by the recruitment team.
-And have secured two trainee placements

-VIRTUAL SCHOOL PEER REVIEW: Conducted by North Tyneside, this review highlighted areas of strength and more focused use of data systems as an area for development

-EHE: Reducing EHE numbers, particularly for KS4 remains a priority with the aim of developing a standalone EHE strategy.
-Mitigating actions underway and next steps identified in the short, medium and long term, with a planned round table event for January 2025 to scope the support available for children and families
+And have secured two trainee placements VIRTUAL SCHOOL PEER REVIEW: Conducted by North Tyneside, this review highlighted areas of strength and more focused use of data systems as an area for Key challenges: EHE: Reducing EHE numbers, p developing a standalone EHE st identified in the short, medium January 2025 to scope the supp NEET: Young people who are n remain high across the Boroug EDUCATION TRANSPORT: Incr with increasing requests for bo transport provision due to com number of children with an EH trategy.
+Mitigating action in and long term, with a port available for childre not in employment, edu h. easing demands on the oth EHCPs and the need oplex health needs of th CP has risen to 2000 an ons underway and next steps planned round table event for en and families cation or training (NEET) education transport service, for specialist e young people.
+EHCPs: The d capacity within both the